St Andrews & East Fife Local Plan - Railfuture Scotland submission

 In addition this curious removal of specific reference

-rail link, directly into St Andrews weakens
+to restoration of a rail link, directly into St Andrews weakens

 your reference to . . 'further developing St Andrews as a